HUMN 7031 Political Economy of Development

 Coordinator Zulfan Tadjoeddin Opens in new window

-Description The unit introduces students to the main theories and the diverse political economy dimensions of development.
+Description The subject introduces students to the main theories and the diverse political economy dimensions of development.
 It consists of three modules.
 The first deals with key concepts that interrogate the meaning of development, origins of prosperity and the concepts of poverty, inequality and redistribution, which are contentious in their applications to various groups.
 The second module examines core issues in the political economy of development, which include globalisation, foreign aid, democracy, conflict and the role of the state.
 The last module engages with pertinent case studies focusing on Asia, the Pacific as well as problems with development in the Western world.

 School Social Sciences